 Because full, resolution-independent SVG support in native applications is still in the early stages, we’ll have to work with raster-based assets like PNG and JPG for some time to come.
 Which means that we’ll have to export multiple “sizes” for each individual asset.

 To make things even more difficult, Android and iOS have different requirements for specifying which image size is suitable for which resolution:

 Android requires you to put assets for each screen resolution into a separate folder with dedicated names:

 - “drawable-mdpi” is where you put assets for the @1x resolution,

 For iOS, on the other hand, you can put all assets into a single folder, as long as you append the correct resolution identifier to the file name:

 - Contrary to Android, there is no “@4x” resolution.
 Yet.

 In Sketch, you can specify these @ suffixes to be added dynamically upon export, so there’s no need to add them to your layer names.
-What’s left is the inconvenience of having to do multiple export actions (5 for Android, 1 for iOS), but this kind of repetitive tasks is what AppleScript was designed to do.
-Or you can revert to Sketch’ rich plugin ecosystem to do the job for you.
+What’s left is the inconvenience of having to do multiple export actions (5 for Android, 1 for iOS), but this kind of repetitive task is what AppleScript was designed for.
+Or you can revert to Sketch’s rich plug-in ecosystem to do the job for you.

 8. Full-size background images